arkdro/fill_c/README.md

 * --min-color-range N - minimal color range to use for data points
 * --max-color-range N - maximal color range to use for data points
 * --probability N - probability of duplicating adjacent points, 0...100
+* --ccl-output-background STR - string to use as default in ccl for points without labels
 * --pretty - pretty print requests

 ## Examples